County Mayo Ireland · Co. Mayo · Kilmeena Save · Share

 Sep-Oct

-The sky starts to work.
-The islands fade in and out of mist.
-Very quiet, very good.
+The sky starts working and the islands fade in and out of mist.
+Quiet and good.
+GAA county season in full swing on the pitch.

 ◉ Go